 Go through the characters one at a time and ask for volunteers to play the part.
-For instance, say, "Who wants to be the farmer's wife in our play?"
+For instance, say, "Who wants to be the lion in our play?"
 Choose a volunteer and write that student's name next to the name of the character.
 Continue until you have a student to play every part.
 Tell the actors that they will be improvising their parts.
 That is, they do not have to memorize the dialogue from the book but rather can use their own words.

-- 3. Explain that as a class, you will be performing the play more than once and that others will get a chance to be actors the next time.
+3. Explain that as a class, you will be performing the play more than once and that others will get a chance to be actors the next time.
 Say that everyone who is not going to be in the play has an equally important part to play as a member of the audience.
 Explain that you are the "director" of the play and will be giving them prompts and suggestions to get them started and to make the performance go smoothly but that you want them to interpret the play in their own way.
-That is, they should use their own words, gestures, and movements as they act out each scene. - 4.
-Decide on areas of the room to use for the setting in the story (the apple tree, the beehive, the puddle of water, the cow pasture, and so on) and have the members of the audience sit facing those areas.
+That is, they should use their own words, gestures, and movements as they act out each scene.

+4. Decide on areas of the room to use for the setting in the story (the jungle, the pool of water) and have the members of the audience sit facing those areas.
 Get the play started by telling the actors to get ready to act out the first scene.
 Position them as needed for the scene.
 Those who are not in the scene can simply stand off to the side until it is time for them to come into the scene.
 Direct the actors to begin and let them improvise the scene.
 You may need to prompt them with lines if they are not sure what to say, but they will probably catch on quickly and will do a good job.